tidymass/tidymass-website/content/en/r-package/tidymass.md

 Use a fresh R session for installation or updates.
 Save the old project's package versions before upgrading, restart R afterwards and rerun a representative analysis.
 A successful update check is not a guarantee that every remote repository was reachable.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-tidymass-en.svg" caption="The ecosystem entry point.
+Numbers show the reading order; this is a schematic." >}}

+Use the startup messages to see which packages are attached.
+If two packages provide the same function name, use package::function to make the intended implementation explicit.
+Keep specialist packages available even when they are not attached by the umbrella package.

 ## Functional scope

 Package discovery; conflict reporting; version checks; coordinated updates.